 K-State dance offers many performance opportunities including faculty concerts, student concerts, and community outreach and regional touring opportunities.

-K-State Dance presents two faculty concerts each academic year, WinterDance in the fall and SpringDance in the spring, both in different performance venues, offering dancers at K-State different performance opportunities, adding to a rounded experience.
+K-State Dance presents two faculty concerts each academic year, WinterDance in the fall and SpringDance in the spring, in radically different performance venues, offering dancers at K-State a well-rounded performance experience.

 Dance Student Spotlight